praveshkhaparde/Sudoku-Solver/README.md

 # Sudoku Solver and GUI

-This project provides a simple Sudoku solver implemented in Python, along with a graphical user interface (GUI) built using the Tkinter library to interactively solve Sudoku puzzles.
+This project provides a simple Sudoku solver implemented in Python, along with a graphical user interface (GUI) to interactively solve Sudoku puzzles.

+---

-Features :
+## Features

-• Solve Sudoku puzzles of varying difficulties.
+- Solve Sudoku puzzles of varying difficulties

-• Graphical user interface for easy input and interaction.
+- Graphical user interface for easy input and interaction

-• Displays the solution to the Sudoku puzzle.
+- Displays the solution to the Sudoku puzzle

+---

+## SUDOKU SOLVER | SELF PROJECT

+**Self Project | January’23**

-• Developed Sudoku solver using back track algorithm for solving complex puzzles, improving python skills
+- Developed a Sudoku solver using the backtracking algorithm for solving complex puzzles, improving Python skills
-• Intergrated GUI (Graphical User Interface), via Pygame, for ease of accessibility and interactive experience
+- Integrated a GUI (Graphical User Interface) via Pygame for ease of accessibility and an interactive experience